The World Wars

-Welcome to the Kids Rule!
-Guide to the World Wars, where you can learn about England’s history through the World Wars and discover more about how the places we care for played their own part.
+Welcome to our guide to the World Wars, where you can learn about England’s history through the World Wars and discover more about how the places we care for played their own part.
 You’ll find a video to watch, a magazine to read and more.

 We sent young English Heritage Members Thomas and Will to interview Admiral Sir Bertram Home Ramsay in Dover Castle’s secret war tunnels.
 Find out how he rescued over 330,000 allied troops from the beaches of Dunkirk in northern France during the Second World War.Watch the video